prendebp/ModestSanitizer/README.md

 - For output encoding see Anti-XSS.
 - For LDAP encoding see Anti-XSS.

 **DISCLAIMER:** This library is opinionated in favor of en-US culture and ASCII-compatible characters.
 Support for international unicode character cleansing is limited.
 This is built with .NET 4.6.1 so as to be compatible with legacy .NET applications.
 (A newer version targeting C# 7 and .Netcore could be beneficial, leveraging Span T for better performance and Memory T for async support.)
+Note that this library leverages code snippets from sources on the internet as annotated in the code (such as from stackoverflow.com.)

 **USE THIS TO:** sanitize the arguments passed in to a Console application, or string parameters in general, or sanitize the values read out of a configuration file, such as application settings or a connection string.